Sherlockboy/LaravelStore/README.md

 For authorized user this part is split into two different parts:
  - Left part contains `address form` which allows to add new delivery address.
  - Right part contains simple selector which allows to select delivery address.
+When address is selected, address details will be displayed under selector.

 Ideally, I'd prefer to provide ability for customer to enter new address information without forcing customer to create new address entity, so there will be options - either select existent address or